hb0nes/dotfiles/README.md

 1. Clone the repo: **git clone https://github.com/hb0nes/dotfiles.git**
 2. Change directory to cloned repo: **cd dotfiles**
 3. Run: **./dotsync.sh**
-    1. **./dotsync pull** - prompts you to pull either all the files or individually acknowledge them.
+    1. **./dotsync first-run** - first installs zsh and oh-my-zsh, then calls pull.
-    2. **./dotsync push** - prompts you to push either all the files or individually acknowledge them. *Please note this is only for people with write access*
+    2. **./dotsync pull** - prompts you to pull either all the files or individually acknowledge them.
-    3. **./dotsync first-run** - first installs zsh and oh-my-zsh, then follows pull.
+    3. **./dotsync push** - prompts you to push either all the files or individually acknowledge them. *Please note this is only for people with write access*
     4. **./dotsync debug** - prints the directory it'll copy from/to.
-See source.
 *Note: These config files work best with wsl-term.
 Download it here: https://github.com/goreliu/wsl-terminal* *Tip: Pick the base16-monokai theme*